leshow/blog/content/post/dhcproto.md

 DHCP is perhaps not the most popular protocol, but never-the-less integral to networks everywhere.
 We hope to improve the situation marginally by having a high-quality (I hope) library released for everyone to use/contribute to.

-**Job Note**: If you know Rust and have an interest in networking, we are always looking for people so feel free to reach out to me!
+**Looking for a Job?**: If you know Rust and have an interest in networking, we are always looking for people so feel free to reach out to me!

 ## a brief (and mostly wrong) account of DHCP